jnozzi/cocoadev.com/SiteContent/General/BuildingFrameworkWithHeaders.markdown

-dyld: Library not loaded: /Users/me/Library/Frameworks/myFramework.framework/Versions/A/myFramework Referenced from: /Users/me/Desktop/Media/Applications/myApp.app/Contents/[[MacOS]]/myApp
+dyld: Library not loaded: /Users/me/Library/Frameworks/myFramework.framework/Versions/A/myFramework Referenced from: /Users/me/Desktop/Media/Applications/myApp.app/Contents/General/MacOS/myApp
   Reason: image not found

 when i look up  /Users/me/Library/Frameworks/ it doesnt exists

 ----

 You must build your framework specially if you intend to embed it in an application.
-See [[EmbeddingFrameworksInApplications]] .
+See General/EmbeddingFrameworksInApplications .

 Completely off-topic, but this wiki is a public archive and these pages will become part of the site permanently unless deleted.
 With that in mind, please try to use proper capitalization and punctuation, make a stab at decent grammar, and avoid shorthand in general.